-- 1. Increase membership to 1000 by 2030 by increasing awareness and donations. - 2.
-Increase effective campaigning across the 3500 square miles of North Yorkshire. - 3.
-Increase our media profile through the press, show, competitions and internet. - 4.
-Ensure the trustee board members are skill based as well as committed to the protection and enhancement of North Yorkshire's country.
+1. Increase membership to 1000 by 2030 by increasing awareness and donations

+2. Increase effective campaigning across the 3500 square miles of North Yorkshire and now include:

+3. Increase our media profile - through the press, show, competitions and internet.

+4. Ensure the trustee board members are skill based as well as committed to the protection and enhancement of North Yorkshire's countryside.